Hiwonder-docs/LanderPi/source/docs/1_LanderPi_User_Manual.md

 Manual mapping uses the slam_toolbox algorithm.
 The Slam Toolbox package combines data from the Lidar using LaserScan messages and applies a TF transformation from the odom frame to the base_link frame, creating a 2D spatial map.
 This package allows full serialization of SLAM map data and pose graphs, enabling reloading for continuous mapping, localization, merging, or other operations.
 Slam Toolbox can operate in both synchronous mode to process all valid sensor measurements even if delayed, and asynchronous mode to process valid sensor measurements whenever possible.

-For more details on the mapping algorithm, starting mapping and navigation via commands, and saving multiple maps, refer to the file [6.1 Mapping Instruction]().
+For more details on the mapping algorithm, starting mapping and navigation via commands, and saving multiple maps, refer to the file [6.
+Mapping & Navigation Course -> 6.1 Mapping Instruction](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/6_Mapping_Navigation_Course.html#mapping-instruction).

 > [!NOTE]
 >